dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/typesafe_parsing_the_unknown_with_zod.md

 <!-- TOC -->
 # How to typesafe parse the unknown with Zod

 This article addresses the challenges of parsing unknown data from APIs using Zod, focusing on type-safe handling and scalable solutions.
+At least this is how the AI summarized its essence.

 You will find a lot of code examples which are intended to be read along the text.
 However, you may jump directly into the last section where we provide a summary of the key issues.